qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

   click in the rule (above or at the left side of the layout) and drag and drop to the desired location.
 * `Snap Guides`: allows user to snap items to the guides,
-* `Smart Guides`: uses other composer items as guides to dynamically snap to as user moves or reshapes an item.
+* `Smart Guides`: uses other layout items as guides to dynamically snap to as user moves or reshapes an item.
 * `Clear Guides` to remove all current guides.
 * `Show Bounding box` around the items.
 * `Show Rules` around the layout.
 * `Show Pages` or set up pages to transparent.
-Often composer is used to create non-print layouts, e.g. for inclusion in presentations or other documents, and it's desirable to export the composition using a totally transparent background.
+Often layout is used to create non-print layouts, e.g. for inclusion in presentations or other documents, and it's desirable to export the composition using a totally transparent background.
 It's sometimes referred to as "infinite canvas" in other editing packages.
-* `Toggle Full Screen` makes the composer window to full screen.
+* `Toggle Full Screen` makes the layout window to full screen.
 * `Hide Panels` hides/shows the right panel
 * `Panels` lists all panels available to hide/show them.
 * `Toolbars` same as above for toolbars.

 You can change the zoom level also using the mouse wheel or the combo box in the status bar.
-If you need to switch to pan mode while working in the Composer area, you can hold the :kbd:`Spacebar` or the mouse wheel.
+If you need to switch to pan mode while working in the layout area, you can hold the :kbd:`Spacebar` or the mouse wheel.
 With :kbd:`Ctrl+Spacebar`, you can temporarily switch to Zoom In mode, and with :kbd:`Ctrl+Shift+Spacebar`, to Zoom Out mode.